DNA Heart Health Test

 Individual nutrient requirements for your blood vessels

 The cerascreen® DNA Heart Health Test analyses gene variants of 13 genes in a saliva sample.
-Among other things, these genotypes provide information about your risk for increased cholesterol levels, oxidative stress, inflammation of the heart and blood vessels, and the risk for high blood pressure.
+Among other things, these genotypes provide information about any predisposition you have to increased cholesterol levels, oxidative stress, inflammation of the heart and blood vessels, and high blood pressure.

-Cardiovascular diseases (CVD) affect around seven million people in the UK and they are a significant cause of disability and death.
-Your DNA contains information to which cardiovascular problems your body might be susceptible - if you know these risks, you can take targeted preventive action and help keep your heart and blood vessels healthy.
+Cardiovascular diseases (CVD) affect around seven million people in the UK, and they are a significant cause of disability and death.
+Your DNA contains information about which cardiovascular problems your body might be susceptible to – if you are aware of these risks, you can take targeted preventive action and help keep your heart and blood vessels healthy.

 - State-of-the-art DNA analysis of various gene variants